Styling Your Industrial Living Room

 Sticking with the industrial theme, try a leather sofa.
 Hard-wearing, comfy, and easy to clean.
 I have chosen a black leather sofa for our industrial lounge but added my own cushions.
-Shop The Look

 The Burbank Sofa – Yes, a place in Los Angeles.
 This sofa was inspired by the 1950s Los Angeles modernist design culture.
 It is stylish and contemporary and has angled hardwood legs and clean lines.
 Sexy, don’t you think?

-You can never have enough cushions
+You can never have enough cushions.

 Adding a cushion with a different pattern and a different color will create a feeling of warmth and interest.
 Select carefully, and you will reap the benefits.